LEED Platinum V4 Wall Design: Building Science

 In contrast, a hyper-insulated house will save occupants a lot of money over its lifetime, but even on the short term can actually be cheaper to own and operate from the moment you move in, as the added construction costs are offset by greatly reduced operating costs.

-In our next post we will outline the reasoning behind this wall design, associated monthly costs, and the concept of the 'sweet spot', the optimum level of insulation based on home design, orientation, and local climate.
+In our next post we will outline the reasoning behind this wall design, associated monthly costs, and the concept of the 'sweet spot', which is the optimum level of insulation for a home, proper orientation, and designing for your local climate.
 There isn't one coat that would serve you well in every part of Canada, houses are the same.

-The following diagram details the building envelope design of our Demo House.
+The following diagram details the building envelope design of our LEED V4 Platinum certified Demo House.
 The drawing is not to scale, but performance values are accurate.
 Additional note: stud cavities are filled with R24 Roxul mineral wool batts.